 Provides A Contingency Plan

 What would business owners do if their business failed?
 Without a business plan, there may be nothing left to do except close the doors.
-However, with a solid business plan in place, management can focus on growing the business, business owners can focus on making business decisions and business investors can make business investment decisions.
+However, with a solid plan in place, management can focus on growing the business, business owners can focus on making business decisions and investors can make investment decisions.

 Provides A Business Strategy

 Business planning is the process of developing a business strategy to achieve business objectives.
 For example, one business strategy may be to develop new markets within 3 years.
-Another business strategy may be to reduce costs by 20% in order to improve business profits.
+Another may be to reduce costs by 20% in order to improve business profits.

 Provides a Basis for Evaluating Investment Opportunities